 Recent & Current DNA Activities

-- In 2018 we'll be preparing for the upcoming Pickering relicensing hearing, attending relevant workshops & conferences, attending Durham Nuclear Health Committee's 5 annual meetings (we're ... flattered?? they seem to have more or less co-opted our group's name - though suspicious as to why they'd done so), & co-hosting public events.
+- In 2018 we'll be preparing for the upcoming Pickering relicensing hearing, attending relevant workshops & conferences, attending Durham Nuclear Health Committee's 5 annual meetings (we're ... um ... flattered?? that they seem to have more or less co-opted our group's name - though pretty suspicious as to why they've done so), & co-hosting public events.

 - During 2017, our primary focus was on speaking with politicians about nuclear emergency planning.
-The PNERP (Provincial Nuclear Emergency Response Plan) - years overdue in being updated - is under review.
-DNA made a submission to the Ontario government as part of this review, along with 1500 other individuals/groups.
+The PNERP (Provincial Nuclear Emergency Response Plan) - years overdue in being updated - was finally released in December.
+(Advisory group report here.
+News release from the Province here.
+PNERP itself is here. & a recent Toronto media item here.)
+DNA had made a submission to the Ontario government as part of this review, along with 1500 other individuals/groups.

 - See 'A Call for Public Safety' - endorsed by 40+ civil society groups.

-- Co-sponsoring events to commemorate the 5th & 6th anniversaries of the Fukushima nuclear disaster.
+- Co-sponsoring events to commemorate the 7th anniversary of the Fukushima nuclear disaster.

-- Darlington relicensing hearing (Nov.
+- You can find Darlington relicensing hearing (Nov.
 2-5, 2015) postings here, here & here.
 DNA's written submission to CNSC.
 Summary hearing posting with many links here.

 - Continuing advocacy for updated emergency planning & international best practices.